dsheiko/ng-template/README.md

 console.log( document.body.innerHTML ); // <i>BAZ</i>
 ```

-### NgEl
+### ngEl

-We use `NgEl` to modify element properties
+We use `ngEl` to modify element properties

-> :exclamation: NOTE: Using `NgEl` is rather discouraging as it cannot be cached and every model sync will
+> :exclamation: NOTE: Using `ngEl` is rather discouraging as it cannot be cached and every model sync will
-cause the DOM modification even if the expression of `NgEl` wasn't changed
+cause the DOM modification even if the expression of `ngEl` wasn't changed

 #### Syntax